tbarker/5X-Crypto-Security-Guide/README.md

 * Have a will.
 It's inevitable 😞
 * Put in place a Power of Attorney so that someone you trust can look after your affairs if you are incapable.

-## Day to Day
+## How you will access your funds

-When a 5X Security Implementer decides to access their funds.
-That day will look roughly like this.
+When a 5X Security Implementer decides to access their funds, their day might look roughly like this:

 Get up, shower, get dressed, have breakfast.
 Take out their phone and grab a hardware wallet, setup a transaction on a multisig wallet.
 Read the newspaper.